openxrm/webkit/README.md

 webkit
 ======

-This is a work in progress.
+[Work in progress]

-The main reason for publishing this small project is to provide a border-layout for web applications that needs to fit always in the browser document avoiding the scroll for the whole page.
-We are going to make this cross-browser and responsive using flexbox layout and will try to avoid absolute and fixed positions as much as we can.
+A small project as starting point for web applications that needs to fit in the browser's document body with a 100% of the available screen.

+Flexbox layout will be the base for the border layout css classes and will try to avoid as much as it can the use of absolute and fixed positions.

+Making this responsive is also part of the plan.